DanMedinaGH/PL300Prep/Part 1 Level 3/README.md

 ## Data and Visual
-Has RegionName and Sum of SalesValue in table visual.
+Has RegionName and Sum of SalesValue in table visual. <br/>
-Has RegionName, Date, and SalesVolume in Matrix visual.
+Has RegionName, Date, and SalesVolume in Matrix visual. <br/>
+Has RegionName, Date, and SalesVolume in Stacked Column Chart visual.<br/>
-Has RegionName, Date, and SalesVolume in Bar Chart visual.
+Has RegionName, Date, and SalesVolume in Line chart visual. <br/>
+Has RegionName, Date, and 12m%Change in Line and Clustered Column chart visual<br/>

 ## Formatting